 The Bob Woodruff Foundation Releases Research Brief on Equine-Assisted Services for Veterans and Military Families

 According to “Optimal Terminology for Services that Incorporate Horses to Benefit People,” equine-assisted services is the unifying term referencing multiple services across the areas of therapy, learning and horsemanship.
 Types of therapy may include occupational therapy, speech and language pathology, psychotherapy and counseling, equine-assisted learning skills, adaptive riding, therapeutic riding and more.
-The report also identifies terms that should no longer be used: equine therapy, equestrian therapy, equine-assisted activities and therapies, hippotherapist, horseback-riding therapy, and therapy riding.
+The report also identifies terms that we should no longer use: equine therapy, equestrian therapy, equine-assisted activities and therapies, hippotherapist, horseback-riding therapy, and therapy riding.

 For more information, please visit bobwoodrufffoundation.org/stand-smart-for-heroes/.